Resume for Carpenter

 - Knowledge of different woodworking techniques

-- Ability to read blueprints and interpret the design plans
+- Ability to read blueprints and interpret designs

 - Expertise in cutting, measuring, and shaping wood materials

-- Understanding of safety procedures and rules in carpentry
+- An understanding of safety protocols and the regulations for carpentry

 4. Work Experience